petitoff/easy-rag/docs/installation.rst

    # Edit .env as needed

    # Build and start services
-   docker-compose up --build
+   docker compose up --build

    # Run in background
-   docker-compose up -d --build
+   docker compose up -d --build

 The API will be available at ``http://localhost:8000`` and Qdrant at ``http://localhost:6333``.